 Implementation

 Accessibility is an important element of providing excellence in government service and aligns with the third goal of Grey County’s Corporate Strategic Plan (2017-2019).
 Providing accessible and inclusive programs and services is part of Grey County’s culture for customer service.
 Grey County supports the Province’s goals of making Ontario accessible by 2025 and will work within its means to meet all requirements of accessibility legislation and to eliminate barriers in our services and workplaces.
-These include barriers that are: physical, attitudinal, systemic, communication, and technological.
+These include physical, attitudinal, systemic, communication, and technological barriers

 Structure

-The Accessibility Coordinator refers to Grey County’s staff lead for accessibility.
+The Accessibility Coordinator is Grey County’s staff lead for accessibility.
 This position oversees compliance reporting as well as the AAC; however, all staff and departments have a role to play in the implementation of this plan and in ensuring the programs, services and materials Grey County offers meet accessibility legislation.

-The AAC reports to Grey County’s Committee of the Whole.
-The AAC provides an advisory role and final decisions are the responsibility of Grey County Council.
+The Grey County Joint Accessibility Advisory Committee (JAAC) reports to Grey County’s Committee of the Whole.
+Voting and non-voting members work together to share ideas and resources and fulfill the scope of responsibilities defined in the Terms of Reference.
+The JAAC provides an advisory role and final decisions are the responsibility of Grey County Council.

 What is a disability?